SAS-Innovate-2025/Build-SAS-Studio-Flows/README.md

 ## Important Information

-This site provides the hands-on instructions for a specific SAS Innovate 2025 provided by SAS Education.
+This site provides the hands-on instructions for a specific SAS Innovate 2025 session provided by SAS Education.
 The instructions in these pages are specific to the workshop and ***should not*** be considered a replacement for the official [SAS Documentation](http://documentation.sas.com).
 Some parts of these instructions will **only** work correctly in the Lab environments provided by SAS Education.

 All content within this site is Copyright &copy; SAS Institute Inc. All Rights Reserved.